iskaldvind/project-lvl4-s112/README.md

 https://murmuring-earth-80718.herokuapp.com/

 ### To Do:
-- Split current "Task wiew & edit" to "Task wiew" and improved "Task edit"
+- Split current "Task view & edit" to "Task view" and improved "Task edit"